thephpleague/csv/docs/9.0/reader/statement.md

 Of note, the RFC allows for multiple selections, separated by a `;`. which are translated as `OR` expressions.
-To strictly cover The RFC the class exposes the `findAll` method which returns an iterator containing the results of all found fragments as distinct `TabulatDataReader` instances.
+To strictly cover The RFC the class exposes the `findAll` method which returns an iterable containing the results of all found fragments as distinct `TabulatDataReader` instances.

 <p class="message-warning">If some selections are invalid no error is returned; the invalid